Indiana Klan

-Indiana's Klan organization reached its peak of power in the following years, when it had 250,000 members, an estimated 30% of native-born white men.
-By 1925 over half the elected members of the Indiana General Assembly, the Governor of Indiana, and many other high-ranking officials in local and state government were members of the Klan.
-Politicians had also learned they needed Klan endorsement to win office.
+Indiana's Klan was one of the strongest in the country, with about 30 percent of the entire White Protestant male population being members.
+At state and local elections the KKK leaders publicly endorsed candidates, and the endorsements proved effective.
+By 1925, over half the members of the Indiana General Assembly, the Governor of Indiana, and many other high-ranking officials in local and state government enjoyed support from the Klan.
+Politicians learned they needed the Klan's endorsement to win office.
+However, the KKK leadership was primarily interested in its own personal profits, and was unable to agree on legislative priorities.
+As a result, the state KKK failed to get any laws passed (with one uncontroversial exception).

-That year Stephenson was charged and convicted for the rape and murder of Madge Oberholtzer, a young schoolteacher.
+In 1925 Stephenson was charged and convicted for the rape and murder of Madge Oberholtzer, a young schoolteacher.
 His vile behavior caused a sharp drop in Klan membership, which decreased further with his exposure to the press of secret deals and the Klan's bribery of public officials.
 Denied pardon, in 1927 Stephenson began to talk to the Indianapolis Times, giving them lists of people who had been paid by the Klan.
 Their press investigation exposed many Klan members, showed they were not law-abiding, and ended the power of the organization, as members dropped out by the tens of thousands.
-By the end of the decade, the Klan was down to about 4,000 members and finished in the state.
-Efforts by some to revive it in the period of the 1960s and 1970s were not successful.
+By the end of the decade, the Klan was down to about 4,000 members and it never recovered.

 Formation

 In 1920, Imperial Wizard William J. Simmons of Atlanta, Georgia chose Joe Huffington to start an official Indiana chapter of the Ku Klux Klan.
 Huffington left for Indiana and set up his first headquarters in Evansville.

 Huffington met D.C.
 Stephenson, a fellow war veteran with a background in Texas and Oklahoma, who quickly became one of the leading members of the chapter.
+Stephenson moved during 1920 to Evansville, Indiana, where he worked for a retail coal company.
+He joined the Democratic Party and in 1922, ran unsuccessfully for a Democratic Congressional nomination.
+He was said to have already married and abandoned two wives before settling in Evansville.

-Stephenson was active in the local Democratic Party and had run unsuccessfully in the Democratic Congressional primary of 1922 as an anti-prohibition candidate.
-He was more successful with recruiting and organizing new members.
+Stephenson was extraordinarily successful in recruiting and organizing new members.
 Like other agents, Stephenson got to keep a portion of the entrance fees, and began to amass wealth.
 Entrance in the Klan cost $10, plus dues, and the recruiter personally kept $4 of each registration.
 It is estimated that Stephenson made between two and five million dollars from his position in the Klan.
-Southern Indiana had already had significant vigilante activity among White Cap groups, dating back to the American Civil War.

 Stephenson was an active recruiter.
 He initially stressed the concept of the Klan as a fraternal society and brotherhood, organized for civic activism, to help the poor and defend morality.
 He gained the support of many ministers and church congregations for these appeals to populist issues, and the Klan grew rapidly in Indiana.

-Activities

-D.C.
-Stephenson moved during 1920 to Evansville, Indiana, where he worked for a retail coal company.
-He joined the Democratic Party and in 1922, ran unsuccessfully for a Democratic Congressional nomination.
-He was said to have already "married and abandoned two wives" before settling in Evansville.